json-everything/json-everything-docs/_docs/schema/vocabs/vocabs-array-ext.md

 bookmark: Array Extensions
 permalink: /schema/vocabs/array-ext/
 icon: fas fa-tag
-order: "1.8.3"
+order: "01.8.3"
 ---

 > This vocabulary is a work in progress.
-It is intended to deprecate the existing [`uniqueKeys` vocabulary](/schema/vocabs/uniquekeys) and add some more array-centric functionality.
+It is intended to deprecate and replace the existing [`uniqueKeys` vocabulary](/schema/vocabs/uniquekeys) and add some more array-centric functionality.
 Comments, questions, and ideas are welcome as issues in the [repository for this site](https://github.com/gregsdennis/json-everything-docs).
 {: .prompt-warning }

 ## 1. Purpose {#purpose}